AdobeDocs/adobeio-events/intro/journaling_api.md

 ```

 Note: We picked up the `next` link and made a `GET` request to the link instead of using the `latest=true` query parameter again.
-Once an event is actually available, the same link would give a `200 OK` repsonse with the event.
+Once an event is actually available, the same link would give a `200 OK` response with the event.

 Also note that the `limit` query parameter can be combined with the `latest` query parameter as well.
 Even though the `limit` query parameter might not be needed for the first request but it is helpful because subsequent `next` links will then come with the `limit` parameter already populated.

 ## Event expiry

-A journal will retain the events for upto 7 days of them being written.
-In the running analogy of a ledger, newer entries are added to the "end" whereas entries older than 7 days are removed from the "begining" of the ledger.
+A journal will retain the events for up to 7 days of them being written.
+In the running analogy of a ledger, newer entries are added to the "end" whereas entries older than 7 days are removed from the "beginning" of the ledger.

 ### Oldest available events